parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 But this day held a special surprise – a traditional Nepali wedding ceremony for our teammates, Morgan and Dave.
 What began as a small celebration transformed into a village-wide festival.

 *Parth*: As someone familiar with Indian weddings, I was fascinated by both the similarities and unique aspects of Nepali traditions.
 I was with Dave at his host family home as they got him ready with his traditional attire.
 In moments we were dancing and the villagers joined.
-This slowly became the baraat (the procession from the grooms place to the brides) and in very little time, the whole village started dancing behind Dave as he made his way across the village to meet Morgan.
+This slowly became the baraat (the procession from the groom's place to the bride's) and in very little time, the whole village started dancing behind Dave as he made his way across the village to meet Morgan.

 <div class="grid-3">
   <img src="/assets/blog/buildon-trek-nepal-jan-2025/groom-1.jpg" alt="Wedding celebrations" />